 I couldn't be more excited to introduce you to the two women who have been working behind the scenes with me.

-Caitlin McDonald is a third-year undergraduate student at the University of Georgia.
+Caitlin McDonald is a fourth-year undergraduate student at the University of Georgia.
 She is studying Advertising in the Grady College of Journalism & Mass Communications with a minor in Sociology.

 Caitlin is interested in going into the field of digital advertising and applying sociological thinking to this field, learning how the different factors of age, gender, race, and inequality affect advertising in a bigger societal context.

 When not busy delving into the ins and outs of brand storytelling or creating images for graphic communication projects, Caitlin loves to spend time watching movies, reading about pop culture, and brushing up on a little bit of history trivia!
 She is extremely honored and grateful to be working alongside Stefanie and I in crafting BrandAlive’s new voice and identity.
 She can’t wait to see what comes to fruition!

 Stefanie Ellis is a fastidious editor, a nationally published food writer, a skilled cultivator of partnerships, a spokesperson and public speaker, an experienced crisis communicator, a digital marketer, an advertising veteran, a passionate environmental advocate and a Cordon Bleu-trained pastry chef.